evmos/evmos/SECURITY.md

 ## Disclosure Process

-Evmos uses the following disclosure process:
+Eidon-chain uses the following disclosure process:

 1. Once a security report is received via the security email, the team works to verify the issue and confirm its severity level using [CVSS](https://nvd.nist.gov/vuln-metrics/cvss) in its latest version (v4 at the time of writing).